 Support Creates S3 Bucket

 To start, contact CrowdStrike support.
 At your request they will create a CrowdStrike managed Amazon Web Services (AWS) S3 bucket for short term storage purposes as well as a SQS (simple queue service) account for monitoring changes to the S3 bucket.
-This S3 bucket has a 7 day retention policy by default, because data is intended to be pulled out of it for longer term retention.
+This S3 bucket has a limited retention policy by default, because data is intended to be pulled out of it for longer term retention.